 You already know that Lucerne is called the queen of forage for its high nutritive value and also cause it’s just so darn tasty that cows love to wolf it down!

-Harvesting Lucerne for hay or baleage is also a great way to keep your animals healthy.
+Harvesting Lucerne for hay or baleage is also a great way to keep your animals healthy other than just grazing.
 It’s like simmering your fresh strawberries into a tasty jam that you spread on crispy toast to keep yourself warm and fuzzy during the winter.

 In this article, we’re going to talk all about Lucerne in all its versatile glory!